Main Street, U.S.A.

-Main Street, U.S.A. is the first "themed land" inside the main entrance of the many theme parks operated or licensed by The Walt Disney Company around the world.
-Main Street, U.S.A. is themed to resemble American small towns during the early 20th Century.
+Main Street, U.S.A. is the first "themed land" inside the main entrance of the many theme parks operated or licensed by the Walt Disney Company around the world.
+Main Street, U.S.A. is themed to resemble American small towns during the early 20th century.
 In Tokyo Disneyland, it is called World Bazaar and covered by a glass Victorian-style conservatory roof to shield guests from the weather there.
 At Shanghai Disneyland, it is called Mickey Avenue and is orientated to help introduce visitors to Disney characters.

-Each Main Street, U.S.A. (except in Tokyo and Shanghai) has a train station along the park's respective Disney railroad above the entrance.
+Each Main Street, U.S.A. has a train station along the park's respective Disney railroad above the entrance.
 The area closest to the entrance, usually just past the train station, is called Town Square.

 At the other end of Main Street stands the park's centrally located castle (Sleeping Beauty Castle at Disneyland in California, Cinderella Castle at Walt Disney World and Tokyo Disneyland, Le Château de la Belle au Bois Dormant at Disneyland Park in Paris, Castle of Magical Dreams at Hong Kong Disneyland, Enchanted Storybook Castle at Shanghai Disneyland).
 In most of the parks, the area in front of the castle is known as The Hub or Central Plaza, while Shanghai Disneyland has the Gardens of Imagination in place of a hub/central plaza.
 At the Hub/Central Plaza, one will find the entrances to most of the other lands at the parks.

 Town Square is home to City Hall, in which the Guest Relations office is located.
 Further along Main Street, the names painted in the windows on Main Street serve as credits for some of the many people, Imagineers and others, who contributed in some way to the creation of Disneyland.
-Largely they appear as fictional businesses (gyms, realtors, dentists), and they often refer to a hobby or interest that the person honored.
+Largely they appear as fictional businesses (gyms, realtors, dentists), and they often refer to a hobby or interest of the person honored.
 Ub Iwerks's window, for example, refers to his prowess with cameras.